-Hallways/Stairways and Railings
+Hallways, Stairways, Balconies, and Railings

-- In the halls students shall stay to the right, walk and keep the traffic moving in a safe and orderly manner. - On the stairs, for student safety, students will not slide on, or sit in any form "on" or "down" the banisters. - Railings are not to be stepped on.
+- In the halls students shall stay to the right, walk and keep the traffic moving in a safe and orderly manner. - On the stairs, for student safety, students will not slide on, or sit in any form "on" or "down" the banisters. - Railings are not to be stepped on. - Students may not hang over any balconies nor drop items over the balconies.
 NOTE: This is a safety issue, students who violate these rules will be disciplined.